-GOVERNMENT OF MALTA FONDI.eu

-Change e in Project Manager F orm

-I, (Name of Authorised Representation (Name of Beneficiary) Manager) holder of ID card No. (Name of current Project Manager) The new Project Manager holds the poland may be contacted on (Insert Phorial Project Phorial Project Phorial Project Phorial Project Phorial Project Pr as the Beneficiary, appoind to the position of the project (nt (Name of new Project) f Project Manager in the stead (Project Reference) n Enterprise) within the enterprise
+FONDI.eu Change e in Project Manager Fo orm I, (Name of Authorised Representa tive) , as Authorise d Representative on behalf of (Name of Beneficiary) as the Beneficiary, appoir nt (Name of new Project Manager) holder of ID card No. (I D No.) to the position of f Project Manager in the stead of (Name of current Project Man lager) for the project (Project Reference) effective as of (Date of new appo vintment).
+The new Project Manager holds the position of (Insert Position within Enterprise) within the enterprise and may be contacted on (Insert Phone Number) and (Insert email Address).
+Name of Authorised Representative Signature Date Name of New Project Manager Signature Date Co-funded by the European Union

-Name of Authorised Representative Signature Date

-Name of New Project Manager Signature Date

-Co-funded by the European Union